promhippie/hetzner_exporter/CONTRIBUTING.md

 ## Collaborator status

 If your pull request is merged, congratulations!
 You're technically a collaborator.
 We may also grant you "Collaborator status" which means you can push to the repository and merge other pull requests.
 We hope that you will stay involved by reviewing pull requests, submitting more of your own, and resolving issues as you are able to.
-Thanks for making Hetzner Exporter amazing!
+Thanks for making this project amazing!

 We ask that collaborators will conduct thorough code reviews and be nice to new contributors.
 Before merging a PR, it's best to get the approval of at least one or two other collaborators and/or the project owner.
 We prefer squashed commits instead of many little, semantically-unimportant commits.
 Also, CI and other post-commit hooks must pass before being merged except in certain unusual circumstances.

 Collaborator status may be removed for inactive users from time to time as we see fit; this is not an insult, just a basic security precaution in case the account becomes inactive or abandoned.
 Privileges can always be restored later.